With Suu Kyi banned, Myanmar voters ponder 'proxy presidents'

 Myanmar's legions of Facebook users have already entertained and dismissed the possibility of Tin Myo Win becoming president.

-A more likely choice could be former general Shwe Mann, now the speaker of the lower house, or the party's ageing patron, Tin Oo.
+A more likely choice could be former general Shwe Mann, now the speaker of the lower house, or the party's aging patron, Tin Oo.

 "SOMETHING LIKE SONIA GANDHI"